Adopting a Proactive Back Office Approach

 Siloed operations are the enemy of efficiency.
 When the back office is disconnected from front-of-house operations, this leads to friction and poor customer outcomes.

-• The Proactive Solution: Break down departmental walls.
+• The Proactive Solution: Break down proverbial departmental walls.
 Implement shared systems and unified data platforms that give the back office real-time visibility into front-office activities.
 For example, the finance team can proactively flag a potential credit risk before the sales team finalizes a large deal, mitigating financial exposure immediately.

 4. Cultivate a Culture of Prevention